HYBleek/VDJ-MAP/README.md

 The reference data utilized by this toolkit is derived from the 10x public database.

+## Acknowledgments

+This project benefited from suggestions provided by ChatGPT, an AI language model developed by OpenAI, which helped improve code structure and documentation.

 ---

 For additional information, contributions, or to report issues, please refer to the project documentation and issue tracker.